Jana is a successful writer on Listverse: To date, she has sold close to 270 lists.

 - Always make sure that you use credible sources (the Author's Guide will provide examples).

-Summarizing Content and Including Sources.
+- Summarize Content and Include Sources.
 Once you have your ten items, take the time to consume each source.
 For example, if your source is a BBC article, summarize the story into an entry of around 180 words.
-This number is just my own rule but it helps me to reach the 1,800 minimum word count for a Listverse list.
+This number is just my own rule but it helps me to reach the 1,500 to 1,800 minimum word count for a Listverse list.
+The word count includes your main title and introductory paragraph.
 At the time of writing this, any lists with a lower count won't get accepted.
 Again, take your time.
 A good list cannot be written in a few hours.

-Formatting Your List.
-When you're done writing, the next step is to arrange all the entries in a certain format.
+- Format Your List.
+Once you are done writing, the next step is to arrange all the entries in a certain format.
 Give each section a number and a catchy title.
-Reading other people's lists will quickly show you how it's done.
+Reading other people's lists will quickly show you how this is done.
 The entries also run, top to bottom, from number 10 to 1.
 This is a ranking system, meaning that the best entry must be at number 1.

-Due to Listverse's popularity, the site is swamped with submissions.
-It's also extremely busy running the day-to-day tasks.
-Unfortunately, they don't have the luxury of editing every list, especially not when it's riddled with errors.
+Due to the popularity of Listverse, the site is swamped with submissions.
+The staff is extremely busy running the day-to-day tasks and do not have the luxury of editing every list - especially not those riddled with errors.
 Listverse appreciates lists that are polished and publish-ready.
 If you do a sparkling job with your self-editing, you'll be ahead of the pack.

 - Run your list through a US spelling and grammar checker

-- Do the same with a plagiarism checker – Listverse scans every list with potential for plagiarism.
-Anyone caught passing off stolen work as their own is banned for life.
+- Do the same with a plagiarism checker – Listverse scans every list for plagiarism.
+Writers who submit stolen work are banned for life.

 How to Submit an Article to Listverse